Benny902/SmartPlantLink/README.md

 # smart-plant-link

 By: Benny Shalom & Ruslan Borisevich

-Smart Plant Link - Introduction to IOT course
+Smart Plant Link - IOT project during the semester (Introduction to IOT course)

 in progress of implementation with React Native